 The Kitchen

 Need I say more?
 Most of us have our own way of provisioning, preparing food, cooking, and, yes, often times, cleaning up.
 Even those of us who work outside the home, generally have a sense of possessiveness when it comes to our kitchen.
 How is it possible to share this turf with one’s mother-in-law?
 How may you transform potential turf war into harmony?
 Following are some possible tips, for the kitchen and other aspects of your life as well, learned through experience.
 It should be noted that they apply more to a ‘modern’ setting where a husband and wife may live independently and are subsequently joined by the mother-in-law(for a short or extended period), than a more ‘traditional’ set-up where a daughter-in-law moves in with her parents-in-law.
-Furthermore, of critical importance is the fact that while there is no requirement per se of a daughter-in-law to serve her mother-in-law, kindness and respect are expected, and Inshaa Allah any service given will be rewarded by Allah (glorified and exalted be He).
+Furthermore, of critical importance is the fact that while there is no requirement per se of a daughter-in-law to serve her mother-in-law, kindness and respect are expected, and Inshaa Allah any service given will be rewarded by Allah .

 - Create as clear an organizational scheme as possible so your mother-in-law may navigate the kitchen.
 Let the spices be accessible (and legible, particularly for families with two languages under one roof).
 Ensure you keep a range of food, and regularly ask your mother-in-law whether you have the foods she may require (especially if there is more than one cultural cuisine).